 For as easy as branding is to understand, it’s even easier to take it the wrong direction.
 Many companies are afraid of public opinion, especially winding up on the wrong side of it.
 Out of that fear, there is a tendency to take a “vanilla” approach, ignoring those ever-important social and political issues that the consumer expects to hear about.

-Similarly, when a company forgets to put any emphasis on their mission statement, branding becomes boring and lacks personality.
+Similarly, when a company forgets to put an emphasis on its mission statement, branding becomes boring and lacks personality.
 By not emphasizing what your company stands for, you risk appearing as a “corporate stuffed shirt” of a company.

 Both are way too easy to do if you’re not as excited about branding (and what it does for your business) as I am.